Market domination

-Market dominance describes when a firm can control markets.
+Market dominance is the control of an economic market by a firm.
 A dominant firm possesses the power to affect competition and influence market price.
-A firms' dominance is a measure of the power of a brand, product, service, or firm, relative to competitive offerings, whereby a dominant firm can behave independent of their competitors or consumers, and without concern for resource allocation.
+A firm's dominance is a measure of the power of a brand, product, service, or firm, relative to competitive offerings, whereby a dominant firm can behave independent of their competitors or consumers, and without concern for resource allocation.
 Dominant positioning is both a legal concept and an economic concept and the distinction between the two is important when determining whether a firm's market position is dominant.

+Abuse of market dominance is an anti-competitive practice, however dominance itself is legal.

-Sources of Market Dominance
+Sources of market dominance

 Firms can achieve dominance in their industry through multiple means, such as;